Easy Pan Fried Ravioli Appetizer

 Use fresh or frozen ravioli

-You can use either fresh or frozen pasta to make this easy game day appetizer.
+You can use either fresh or frozen ravioli to make this easy game day appetizer.
 If you use frozen, make sure it’s thawed and dried prior to placing it in the hot oil.

 How to defrost frozen pasta quickly